 Tours for all ages and abilities are available, whether on your own or in a group.

 Walking trails start near the Village Centre and wind through the forests of rare and endangered trees to points of interest at the Arboretum, including Dairy Farmers Hill and the Nest III sculpture, the Southern Tablelands Ecosystems Park (STEP), the Wide Brown Land sculpture, the Himalayan cedar forest and the Cork oak forest.

-Enjoy a free guided walk and talk with one of our friendly and knowledgeable volunteers from the Friends of the Arboretum.
+Enjoy a free introductory talk or guided forest walk with one of our friendly and knowledgeable volunteers from the Friends of the National Arboretum.

 Enjoy a free introductory talk about the Arboretum.

 Tours depart on the hour between 10am - 3pm.

 Discover some of the Arboretum's forests with a friendly and knowledgeable guide.
 Learn about the trees and their stories.

 December, January & February walks depart at 10am